edgedb/edgedb-go/README.md

 ## License

-edgedb-go is developed and distributed under the Apache 2.0 license.
+gel-go is developed and distributed under the Apache 2.0 license.